 On the date of closest approach, the asteroid will sail past Vega, the brightest star in the evening summer sky.
 Sky watchers with powerful binoculars or small telescopes can see it--a speck of light moving 8 degrees per hour.
 (Note: The flyby will be visible mostly from Earth's northern hemisphere; this is not a good opportunity for southern sky watchers.
 North Americans can see it best after sunset on Aug.
 17th; Europeans should look during the hours before dawn on Aug.
 18th.)

 Above: 2002 NY40's trajectory through the night sky on August 18, 2002.
 Red dots denote the position of the asteroid during the hours near closest approach.
 "UT" means Universal Time.
-You can also view maps labeled with Eastern Daylight Time or Pacific Daylight Time.
-See also this ephemeris from JPL.
+You can also view maps labeled with

 Something extraordinary will happen hours after 2002 NY40 passes Earth: the space rock will quickly fade.